 “Hi.”
 The warm eyes sparkle.
 I respond almost breathlessly.

 22:30 – Runaway.
 Couchsurfers are running for a pub stroll and we are running from the city lights.
 Jumping over a fence, walking up the stairs, the night is falling and the stars shine out.
-Maybe we should not be here.
-Maybe we should not do this.
-But the night is young and we are free.
+The night was young and we were free.
 And from the moon above our heads, only one question remains hanging:

 04:00 – Waiting for a train, the last goodbye.
 Run through the curls one more time.
 The world just stops while holding tight – “Maybe see you again sometimes!”
 I smile.
 These are the moments that should compose the Life.

 04:30 – Back on the Earth, getting off the train.
-A smart voice says: “s41 and s42 are not operating.
+A smart voice says: “Lines s41 and s42 are not operating.
 Please use another line.”
 Another line!
-My brain laughs defeatedly.
+My brain laughs in defeat.
 I have no idea where to go.

 05:00 – Sitting on the bench in the station, watching the trains come and leave.
 People around me change – not that much, though, as they all are equally drunk.
 But still.
 First French and then Polish.
 So many Polish!
 The only thing that is to be heard is “Kurwa”.
 An Afroamerican with ravishing cologne starts talking to me, moving closer.
 I cannot speak German.
 Not even French.
 He gets really annoyed.
 How on Earth can I not speak any of the languages!?!